Working with Children

 The majority of children and young people enjoy their lives and develop satisfactorily with the support of universal services (such as the usual health and education services).
 From time to time however they may require help from a single agency for a specific issue or from a range of agencies if the issues are more complex.

-Within Thurrock the Multi Agency Common Assessment Framework is designed to support children and young people by focusing on early help for them and their families through the delivery of services and support to meet identified needs.
+Within Thurrock the Multi-Agency Common Assessment Framework (CAF) is designed to support children and young people by focusing on early help for them and their families through the delivery of services and support to meet identified needs.

 The Common Assessment Framework (CAF) is a method of assessment used across all children's services/agencies both locally and nationally.
 A CAF is used to assess what help and support a child or young person may need.

-The CAF will help to ensure early identification of needs, reduce the need for multiple assessments and children and families repeatedly "telling their stories" and coordinate the delivery of services.
+The CAF will help to ensure early identification of needs, reduce the need for multiple assessments and children and families repeatedly "telling their stories" to coordinate the delivery of services.

 If at any stage, you are worried that a child or young person is suffering, or is at risk of suffering, significant harm then you should contact Thurrock Children's Social Care for advice.